Niki Caro: Subsequent projects

 In 2016, Marvel has decided to hire women filmmaker to direct the Super Hero movie Captain Marvel, while Caro was one of the contenders with Jennifer Kent.
 Later, she has rather been designated as directing a live action adaptation of 1998 animated hit Mulan.
 In February 2017, Caro was hired to direct Disney's live-action adaptation of Mulan, which was released in 2020, to mixed reviews.
 Mulan was nominated by the 46th Saturn Award for Best Director.
 She is the second woman at the studio to direct a film budgeted at over $100 million, after Ava DuVernay (2018's A Wrinkle in Time), and the second New Zealander, after Taika Waititi (2017's Thor: Ragnarok).

-On 18 November 2019, Caro will direct multiple episodes of Amazon TV series Daisy Jones and the Six which is based on novel by Taylor Jenkins Reid and produced by Reese Witherspoon.

 Personal life

 Caro is married to architect Andrew Lister, and they have two daughters, Tui and Pearl.
 Their first daughter was born shortly after the success of Whale Rider.
 Because Caro was pregnant, she was unable to attend any of the premieres for the film.
 Caro said she was sad, but at the same time thought it may not be such a bad thing because success in America is so radical.